 - Job seekers do not need to preregister.

 - All candidates are expected to dress professionally (read the article).

 - Prepare and bring plenty of resumes to distribute to employers.

-The event is hosted by Ohio State Lima and Rhodes State College Career Services Departments.
+The event is hosted by Ohio State Lima Office of Career Development and Engagement and Rhodes State College Career Services Department.
 Over 100 employers from the Northwest Ohio region will be on campus offering part and full time position to a wide variety of career fields.
 The event will take place in the Cook Hall gym and lobby.
 Lima campus students and alumni are strongly encouraged to attend.
 The event is free and open to the public.